shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

 The free matrix representation permits to state the obvious, in that we can rewrite the rotation above utilizing a row/column matrix representation:

-.. topic:: The Doubly Contravariant Rotation in Matrix Form
+.. topic:: The doubly contravariant rotation in matrix form

    .. math::